BGCG/project1/README.md

 Color scheme

-The site has a dark and amber color theme to respresent the often foggy weather of Edinburgh in Winter or the golden autum season in Edinburgh.
+The site has a dark and amber color theme to represent the often foggy weather of Edinburgh in Winter or the golden Autum season in Edinburgh.
 As Edinburgh host a lot of events, dark tones are also used to respresent the atmosphere of the theatre and music conserts.

 Imagery

 The imagery used was to reflect the beatiful scenery scene from the Edinbugh skyline (as with the homepage) or from Princes street (travel advice page).
-The site also contains imagery reminisent of those you would see at the edinburgh festival (events page) and music festivals (newsletter), as well as the kind of resturants or bar experiences in Edinburgh (eat+drink page).
+The site also contains imagery reminisent of those you would see at the Edinburgh festival (events page) and music festivals (newsletter), as well as the kind of resturants or bar experiences in Edinburgh (eat+drink page).

 Typography